 My super sexy stealth archer is amazing at shooting arrows because she shoots a lot of arrows.
 She’s good at smithing because I’ve been exploiting a minor flaw in the game by making a lot of gold rings at a smithing station or whatever they’re called.
 I did this so I could improve my light armour skill because now I’m so good at smithing, I can make better armour.
 It makes sense!

-In Fallout 3 and especially Fallout 4, I murder every radiative creature in the Glowing Sea and now I’m an expert hacker or I find more bottle caps (the standard currency in the Fallout franchise) whenever I look in a container.
+In Fallout 3 and especially Fallout 4, I murder every radioactive creature in the Glowing Sea and now I’m an expert hacker or I find more bottle caps (the standard currency in the Fallout franchise) whenever I look in a container.

 You may notice that when I talk about Fallout 3 and 4 I usually mention the words; “kill” or “murder” because that’s basically all you do in those games.

-Each mission is, go to there, kill everything, come back and get a reward.
-Or a variation such as; go to there, kill everything and grab the thing.
+Each mission is, go there, kill everything, come back and get a reward.
+Or a variation such as; go there, kill everything and grab the thing.
 Sure, you can stealth your way through an environment but it’s more fun to use those bigass guns right?
 You’re not really given any other options and that’s all well and good because I love killing virtual things, it’s like, my favourite thing to do!

 Skyrim is certainly different, you can still kill everything and with mods, you can kill the fucking annoying child in Whiterun that tells you that she’ll fight you and she doesn’t care that “I’m her elder”.
 You can go and murder that solitary giant and his two mammoths, you can be a dick and use your Shout Power(TM) to throw your companions off bridges and/or mountains but I’ve actually come across quests where utilising stealth or using your “Speechcraft” is beneficial.